 In an effort to support reducing population density and social distancing, UBMD practices have instituted new measures to support these efforts.

-For UBMD Pediatrics locations, pediatric patients will be limited to one parent or guardian.
+For UBMD Pediatrics locations, pediatric patients will be limited to two parents or guardians.

-For all offices located at Conventus, pediatric patients will be limited to one parent or guardian, and adult patients who do not need to be accompanied are restricted from bringing any one with them.
+For all offices located at Conventus, pediatric patients will be limited to two parents or guardians, and adult patients who do not need to be accompanied are to not bring any one with them.
 Patients needing assistance may have one person accompany them to their appointment.

 As your healthcare provider, we take serious care maintaining the safety of our patients, team and offices.
 Below are some ways we’re working to safeguard health and safety:

 ** When coming to the office, we ask all patients to please come alone, or with the fewest people possible.
-At Conventus specifically, pediatric patients will be limited to one parent or guardian; adult patients who do not need to be accompanied, are restricted from bringing anybody with them.
-Patients needing assistance may have one person accompany them to their appointment.
+At Conventus specifically, pediatric patients will be limited to two parents or guardians; adult patients who do not need to be accompanied, are requested not to bring anyone with them.
+Adult patients needing assistance may have one person accompany them to their appointment.

 All of these measures and more are meant to reduce the risk of exposure to our patients and team.